avarngeline/Layoffs-Dashboard/README.md

 # Global Tech Layoffs Dashboard
 ## Executive Summary

 This project explores global tech industry layoffs between March 2020 and March 2023, with a focus on the United States.
 Using a cleaned dataset and an interactive Power BI dashboard, the analysis reveals key patterns in workforce reductions across industries, funding levels, and regions.
-Key findings show that over 203,000 layoffs occurred globally, with the U.S. alone accounting for 138,000 across 535 companies.
-Retail tech was the most affected industry, and even well-funded firms faced significant layoffs—highlighting that financial backing alone could not shield companies from market pressures.
+Key findings show that over 384K layoffs occurred globally, with the U.S. alone accounting for 257K across 1885 companies.
+Consumer tech was the most affected industry, and even well-funded firms faced significant layoffs—highlighting that financial backing alone could not shield companies from market pressures.

 The dashboard enables users to explore data by time, geography, industry, and funding stage.
-Insights point to common causes like overhiring, economic uncertainty, and shifting consumer behaviour.
-The project emphasises the need for more sustainable growth, adaptive business models, and cautious workforce planning in the tech sector.
+Insights point to common causes like economic uncertainty.
+The project emphasises the need for more sustainable growth and cautious workforce planning in the tech sector.
 While the dashboard provides meaningful insights, the dataset is limited to publicly available reports and includes some estimations due to missing data.

 ## Table of Content